 18 Mos from DOS (end)

-The Health Choice Generations Summary of Benefits and Evidence of Coverage list the benefits which are covered by our plan.
+The Health Choice Pathway Summary of Benefits and Evidence of Coverage list the benefits which are covered by our plan.
 Chapter four in the Evidence of Coverage lists covered services that need prior authorization.

 The following services are covered as Preventive Care and do not require prior authorization.

 - Mammography screenings

 - Pap Smears, Pelvic Exams, and Clinical Breast Exam

 - Physical exams

 - Outpatient substance abuse services